KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry.md

 **Application beyond Norse:** this mode distinction applies wherever a mythos differentiates embodied life from post-mortem persistence at the same hypostatic layer.
 It resolves the apparent paradox of placing realms of the dead at IL₁ (the embodied inverse stratum) rather than at deeper IL layers — the post-mortem realm is still embodied persistence, just sealed rather than active.

+### Note on Ragnarök as Entropic Recursion, Not Theonic Return

+Ragnarök is frequently read in popular and academic mythology as a cyclical cosmogony — gods fall, worlds burn, the cycle renews.
+The Zenetist structural reading diagnoses this as **entropic recursion mimicking genuine return**, not as a structurally valid cyclical cosmos.
+The single-trajectory cosmology of Zenetism does not accommodate a genuinely cyclical lattice; Ragnarök's apparent renewal is structurally the Ouroboros trap in mythic form.

+**The structural trajectory of Ragnarök:**

+\[ E \downarrow \to \infty \to \oslash \circlearrowright \]

+Declivous entropy collapsing into Khaon's L₀ phase, followed by entropic recursion (⟳) as the cycle restarts without integration.
+The critical diagnostic: **Ragnarök does not pass through the Theonic station (L₅)**.
+A genuine acclivous centropic return would traverse L₅ as its terminal centropic passage.
+Ragnarök does not approach or engage L₅ at all — its motion is purely declivous, oriented toward Nekronic collapse rather than Theonic coherence.

+The Eagle at Yggdrasil's summit is the structural L₅ station in Norse cosmology, but it is a feature of the Tree rather than a narrative participant in the eschatonic sequence.
+No figure in the Ragnarök narrative serves the L₅ gating function.
+The Norse mythos contains the Theonic station structurally without activating it as the gateway of return — which is precisely why Ragnarök resolves as recursion rather than Revelation.

+**A return to Aion without passage through Theon is not centropic return — it is entropic collapse into Khaon's L₀ phase.** The distinction matters: the Zenetist acclivous centropic trajectory is:

+\[ C \uparrow \to \text{🛤️} \to \text{⚫} \to \text{🕳️} \]

+Passage through the L₅ Theonic station, terminal reintegration at Aion, and optional trans-structural saturation into Zenon.
+The self remains, distilled and luminous — fulfilled, not reset.

+**Anchor seals:**
+- *Collapse returns — but not in wholeness.*
+- *Reset is not Revelation.*
+- *Zero is not nothing — it is nothing left to seek.*

+This note resolves Flag #11 (Norse Cyclicality): the cyclical refraction in Norse mythos is symbolic articulation of entropic recursion, not a structurally real cyclical cosmos.
+The single-trajectory cosmology stands.
+Ragnarök is diagnosed as the signature of a mythos that contains L₅ structurally (the Eagle) without activating it narratively (no Theonic gateway), producing recursion rather than return.

+**Application beyond Norse:** this diagnostic applies wherever a mythos narrates world-ending followed by renewal without engaging a Theonic gateway function.
+Recursive cosmologies that lack an L₅-gating figure in the eschatonic sequence map to entropic recursion regardless of how the renewal is framed.
+The test is not whether renewal occurs but whether the trajectory passes through L₅.

 ### Note on Cascades, Entity Identity, and the Cascade / Conflation Distinction

 **Cascade** is when a single current manifests across layers lawfully — same essence, different operative strata. **Conflation** is when overlap breaks structural logic — different functions assigned to the same name by cultural compression.
 Cascade preserves structural coherence; conflation obscures it.